New homes in Dunfermline

-Dunfermline used to be the capital of Scotland, and today it’s still a great place, with heritage and history on show in the town.
-It’s the largest town in Fife and still growing, it’s the main shopping and service centre for the county, and it’s on the main route across the Firth of Forth to Edinburgh.
-These credentials make it an ideal choice for a new home, for work-life, for family life, for heading to the city, for a day trip to the coast and for an adventure in the highlands.
+Dunfermline is an interesting city, with heritage and history behind it.
+It has recently been granted city status and is the largest place in Fife - and still growing.
+Dunfermline is the main shopping and service centre for the county, and it’s on the main route across the Firth of Forth to Edinburgh.
+These credentials make it an ideal choice for a new home, for professional life and commuting, for bringing up a family, and for enjoying the advantages of the city, the coast, and the highlands.

-Dunfermline is the first port of call for the M90 after crossing the Forth at Queensferry.
-It heads on up to Perth, becoming the A9, before continuing its extraordinary and scenic route to Inverness, and ultimately Thurso right up at the top of Scotland.
+Dunfermline is on the route of the M90 after it crosses the Firth of Forth at Queensferry.
+It heads on up to Perth, becoming the A9, before continuing to Inverness, and ultimately Thurso.
 It’s 18 miles to central Edinburgh, taking around 45 minutes by car, or an average of 35 minutes by train to Edinburgh Waverley Station.
 Dunfermline is 24 miles east of Stirling, and 15 miles west of Kirkcaldy, with good A roads linking the two.
-You may well decide to stay in Scotland and head north into the Highlands for a change of scenery and a skiing trip, but for an overseas adventure or a domestic flight, Edinburgh Airport is only 15 miles away.
+Edinburgh Airport is only 15 miles away.